VityaSchel/bunsogs/README.md

   - Possible solution is to either allow to input blinded IDs or create a tool that easily resolves session ids <-> blinded ids
 - You can only add one admin/moderator, ban only one user per time
   - We should allow multiple inputs in Session ID fields using `list` type from prompts library

+## Caveats

+- Bunsogs aims to be fastest, not most compatible
+  - Don't expect bunsogs to support legacy API or legacy Session clients, as well as old pysogs database schemas

 ## Credits